enstn/homepage/README.md

 - [ ] closing pages: esc button
 - [ ] close legend panel when moving from legend.page to site-info page
 - [ ] devTool function not working
+- [ ] open legend panel when moving from site-info to legend.page.subpage

 > [!WARNING]
 > Website still under development, so there are frequent updates which might lead to cookie conflicts.